McFarland meeting on expanding ICE detention capabilities draws huge protest and counter-protest

 GEO countered this argument in public comments during the meeting.
 The company claimed residents of Bakersfield, which has held an immigrant detention center for more than half a decade, haven’t noticed an increased ICE presence in their community.

-The Planning Commission said it would not take action on the issue at Tuesday’s meeting.
+The Planning Commission said it would not take action on the issue at the Jan.
+21 meeting.
 Another public comment will be held in six months before a decision is made on the permits, the commissioners said.

 Welcome to the discussion.